All Episodes

 Also from the French news agency, activists become first to reach North Pole in summer.

-It's about global warming, but but they were they were trailed by a polar bear, and the polar bear actually came up and thanked them for working on global warming.
+It's about global warming, but they were trailed by a polar bear, and the polar bear actually came up and thanked them for working on global warming.

-Um we got a rolling Hunger strike with Cindy Sheehan, Sean Penn, the novelist Alice Walker, and the actor Danny Glover.
+We got a rolling hunger strike with Cindy Sheehan, Sean Penn, the novelist Alice Walker, and the actor Danny Glover.

 You know what a rolling fast is?